How to Become a Locksmith | Locksmith Training and Certification

 The average salary for a locksmith in South Carolina is $47,395 a year based on a range of $41,386 and $52,510.

-This is determined by a number of factors, such as geographical location and urban versus rural customers.
+This is determined by some factors, such as geographical location and urban versus rural customers.

 The salary of an SC locksmith is also set by certification, education, and skills achieved in locksmithing.